Reasons Why Issuer Declines Happen

 by

-Home 9 Blog 9 Reasons Why Issuer Declines Happen
+Home 9 Blog 9 Reasons Why Issuer Declines Happen?

 Credit card declines are not only frustrating but costly for a merchant.
-An issuer declined message from a credit card issuing bank means you’ll lose revenue from the canceled transaction, and you may also need to pay additional fees if you ignore the message.
+An issuer declined message from a credit card issuing bank means you’ll lose revenue from the cancelled transaction, and you may also need to pay additional fees if you ignore the message.
 Not to mention that the failed transaction comes with a chargeback fee that also affects your chargeback ratio.

-When a credit card is rejected, a merchant receives a unique code, and a short message such as “card issuer declined” or “transaction declined” shows that the issuer of the credit card has put a stop to the transaction.
+When a credit card is rejected, a merchant receives a unique code, and a short message such as “card issuer declined” or “transaction declined” shows that the credit card issuer has put a stop to the transaction.
 In some other instances, you may get a merchant override decline message.
 But what does merchant override decline mean, and why would a card issuer rejection happen?
+In this article, we’ll discuss what is a card issuer decline, the various reasons why it happens, and what you can do to prevent it.

 What Is an Issuer Decline?